simonw/datasette/docs/plugins.rst

 Secret configuration values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any values embedded in ``metadata.yaml`` will be visible to anyone who views the ``/-/metadata`` page of your Datasette instance.
 Some plugins may need configuration that should stay secret - API keys for example.
 There are two ways in which you can store secret configuration values.

 **As environment variables**.
 If your secret lives in an environment variable that is available to the Datasette process, you can indicate that the configuration value should be read from that environment variable like so:

 .. [[[cog
-    metadata_example(cog, {
+    config_example(cog, {
         "plugins": {
             "datasette-auth-github": {
                 "client_secret": {